EPSB.ca » Programming » Skills and Job Training » Campus EPSB and Dual Credit » Dual Credit » Daytime Dual Credit Courses

 Required prerequisites: current high school enrolment

-Description: Students will gain an introduction to financial accounting, focusing on the accounting cycle and the preparation of financial statements.
+Description: In ACT 1011, students will gain an introduction to financial accounting, focusing on the accounting cycle and the preparation of financial statements.
 Topics include accounting for merchandising activities, internal control, accounting for cash, temporary investments, accounts receivable, inventories, cost of goods sold and current liabilities.
 Students should be comfortable with their math skills.
+(This course was offered in semester 1.)

 Back to top